The regime of applicability of Israel-Stewart hydrodynamics: Conclusions

 Yet, the most important (and surprising) finding of the present article is probably the discovery that interpretations (ii) and (iii) can be unified within the IReD theory \cite{WagnerIReD2022}.
 In fact, IReD fulfills interpretation (ii) by construction, see figure \ref{fig:plots_d}.
 Furthermore, due to a fortuitous ``twist of fate'', its relaxation time happens to be the average of all the (possibly infinite) relaxation times of kinetic theory, weighted on their susceptibility to the hydrodynamic gradients, see equation \eqref{MagicIRED}.
 This weighted average constitutes an excellent fit of the microscopic Green function, making IReD reliable for any collision kernel (even the anomalous ones considered figures \ref{figuz1}, \ref{fig:plots_300}, and \ref{figuz99}).
 As a consequence, by keeping track of all relaxation times, IReD can reach levels of accuracy that escape DNMR.
 For example, in the realistic case shown in figure \ref{fig:plots_kin}, the error of IReD theory is an order of magnitude smaller than that of DNMR (even keeping the $\mathcal{K}$-terms), and it is two orders of magnitude smaller than that of Navier-Stokes (see table \ref{tbl:scores_kin}).
 For these reasons, we believe that switching from the DNMR to the IReD paradigm might significantly improve the accuracy of hydrodynamic simulations.

 In summary, we hope we convinced the reader that Israel-Stewart hydrodynamics constitutes an objective improvement to Navier-Stokes, at least within the kinetic theory framework.
 Its regime of applicability extends to processes whose timescale is comparable to the relaxation time, provided that the transport coefficients are computed using the IReD prescription.
-In our opinion, this ends the debate initiated by Geroch \cite{Geroch1995} in 1995.
+In our opinion, this could help resolve a debate that has been going on since 1978 \cite{Israel_Stewart_1979}.